galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 >    - *"Modules Available"*: ` Select Occurrences On Map`
 > 3. In the middle panel,
 >    1. Click on the polygon icon on the map
->    2. Draw a polygon to delimite the area
+>    2. Draw a polygon to delimit the area
 > 4. On the left panel, click on **Select Occurrences** {: .hands_on}

 ## Obtain Environmental Data

 We would like now to provide environmental variables, that are considered relevant for biological purposes.
 The [Bioclimatic variables](http://www.worldclim.org/bioclim) consist of such original and derived variables.
 We will associate them with the occurrence data, using the WorldClim Bioclims module.

 This module provides a raster with environmental variables from online sources.
 The raster is composed of environmental information.
 Each layer of the raster contains a climatic variable: starting from BIO1 = Annual mean temperature, to BIO19 = Precipitation of Coldest Quarter.